JasinskiR/po-2021/README.md

 Below information for each task can be found:

 Branch description:
+- master - 2D and 3D rotations matrix
 - dev - 1st stage of drone project (draw object and simple drone movement)
-- dev2.0 - 2nd stage (rotators and motion submission)
+- dev1.0 - 2nd stage (rotators and motion submission)
-- dev3.0 - 3rd and last stage (obstacles and landing)
+- dev2.0 - 3rd and last stage (obstacles and landing)